Tiger: 25 Years a Pro

-Twenty years ago today, Aug.
-29, 1996, Tiger Woods, 20 at the time, made his professional debut at the Greater Milwaukee Open.
-It was a memorable week, notwithstanding his tying for 60th, and occasionally an amusing week.
+It was 25 years ago this week, Aug.
+29, 1996 to be precise, that Tiger Woods, 20 at the time, made his professional debut at the Greater Milwaukee Open.
+It was a memorable week, notwithstanding his tying for 60th, and occasionally an amusing one as well.
 Here are 10 reasons why:

 1. En route via a commercial airline from home in Orange County, Calif., to Portland, Ore., for his final amateur event, Woods turned to his father and said, “I’m never flying coach again.”
 Indeed, the day after his U.S. Amateur victory, he had a corporate jet standing by to take him to Milwaukee.
 Suffice it to say, he was right.

 2. In Milwaukee, Woods paid for dinner one night with a gift certificate he had received upon his arrival.
 A day later, when Woods and his instructor Butch Harmon were driving to Brown Deer Park Golf Course in the Milwaukee suburb of Glendale, Wis., Butch asked him whether he had his checkbook, so he could pay the $100 entry fee.
 “Butch, I don’t have $100,” he said, despite having already signed a $40 million contract with Nike.
 Harmon floated him a loan.
 Later, Woods said, “I haven’t seen a penny yet.
 I haven’t seen any check in the mail yet.
 I’m still broke.”

 3. Nike sent Woods several bags stuffed with shirts and pants.
 At his locker at Brown Deer Park, he found four new Titleist golf gloves and three dozen Titleist Tour balata balls.
 He was giddy.
 “He was like a 10-year-old dropped into the middle of Toys 'R' Us,” Harmon said.